University Safety and Security Council - UTDPP1036

 The Council will provide a forum and clearing house for the common discussion and mutual coordination of the activities of all the campus departments and committees concerned with the campus environment in matters that affect personal health, safety, or physical security, including but not limited to ongoing safety arrangements and matters of general maintenance and operations that bear on safety and security.
 It will publish information to enable members of the campus community to direct complaints and recommendations on safety matters to appropriate committees or administrative officers.
 It will serve as a resource for the University Facilities Committee or whatever ad hoc committees the administration may form to consider plans for new facilities.
 It will review, evaluate, and make recommendations concerning the University Safety Plan and monitor its implementation.

-The Council shall consist of 4 members appointed from the membership of the General Faculty, 6 representatives of the University staff, two representatives from Student Government (one graduate and one undergraduate), and the chairs of the Institutional Biosafety Committee, the Campus Facilities Committee, the Committee on Parking and Security, and the Radiation Safety Committee.
-The 6 representatives of the University staff will be one representative of the Callier Center physical plant, one Workman's Compensation Insurance representative from the Office of Environmental Health and Safety, one representative from the office of Research responsible for lab safety, one representative from Student Life concerned with disability services, the Americans with Disabilities Act compliance officer, and one representative selected by the Staff Council.
-The University Chief of Police or his/her designated representative, the Dean of Students, the Associate Vice President for Facilities Management, the University Environmental Health and Safety Director, and the Emergency Management Coordinator shall be members ex-officio.
+The Council shall consist of 4 members appointed from the membership of the General Faculty, 7 representatives of the University staff, two representatives from Student Government (one graduate and one undergraduate), and the chairs of the Institutional Biosafety Committee, the Campus Facilities Committee, the Committee on Parking and Security, and the Radiation Safety Committee.
+The 7 representatives of the University staff will be one representative of the Callier Center physical plant, one Risk and Insurance Administrator from the Office of Environmental Health and Safety, one representative from the office of Research responsible for lab safety, one representative from Student Life concerned with disability services, the Americans with Disabilities Act compliance officer, one representative from the office of News and Media Relations, and one representative selected by the Staff Council.
+The University Chief of Police or his/her designated representative, the Dean of Students, the Associate Vice President for Facilities Management, the Director of Emergency Management and Continuity Planning and the Emergency Management Coordinator shall be members ex-officio.
 Instead of a Chair and Vice-Chair, the Council shall have two Co-chairs.
 One Co-Chair shall be chosen from among the members from the General Faculty.
 The other Co-Chair shall be chosen from among the representatives of the staff.
 Either Co-Chair can call and preside over a meeting.
 The Responsible University Official shall be the Vice President for Administration.
 The RUO shall assure that the Council has adequate secretarial and office support.

 The terms of office of the appointed Council members shall be two years, effective September 1 to August 31, staggered in time to make approximately equal numbers of appointments expire each academic year.
 Members may be reappointed by the President for additional terms.
 If a Council member resigns, the President shall appoint another individual to serve the remainder of the unexpired term.